winniebahati/SoK-Human-Factors-in-Security-Risk-Perception-and-Assessment/README.md

 1. Extracted data from each digital library (.bib)
 2. Data after removal of duplicates
 3. Resulting publications after each filtering step (I/E on title and keywords)
+4. Quality assessment
-4. Final set of primary studies
+5. Final set of primary studies